215 IX: IX Raspberry Software Repository (215.html)

 The last example (immediately above) is an example of a program that uses "Classes", "Objects" and "Methods".
 The methods cannot be distinguished from functions even though they always have a prefix before the function name.
 But some imported functions also have similar prefixes.
 Examples of such methods in the above code are "GPIO.setmode()" and "GPIO.setup()".
 Programmers who make use of the GPIO pins to attach electronics will certainly be familiar with such classes.
 It is difficult to identify such objects through a brief overview of the code.
 It is strange that "class" was not found in Example 3.
 Occassionally, the n.py or n.sh routines will misinterpret comments in the code and will report them as a key names.
 One example of this exists in the third code example above.
 It is the "CD2_Dongle()" which is a device name not a function name.
 It only appears in comment lines but is mistakenly listed in the overview.
 As can be seen, no function/method definition name exists for a CD2_Dongle().
 No "def CD2_Dongle()" function was reported or listed in the "n.py" overview.

 The program providing such an overview has been named "n.py".
-It can provide either an amazing overview of a complex Python program, or a detailled overview of a single Python program.
+It can provide either an amazing overview of a complex Python program, or a detailed overview of a single Python program.
 Even a complex function becomes simpler to understand.
 Running "n.py" on a package can be instructed by the control "-dim" to simply list the names of the defs, the imports and the modules.
 These names are listed in the order that they are found in each module.
 The actual statement number is shown for each line reported.
 These statement numbers correspond to those listed in Python error messages.

 Library/Repository Function Search/Use by python/Thonny